spchai/spchai.github.io/_posts/2025-08-14-PhD-exchange-NTU.md

   - "Method: Numerical"
 ---

-During my visit to NTU, I am working on the interplay between surface roughness and contact evolution and its effects on the seismic characteristics of laboratory earthquakes.
+During my 6-month exchange at NTU, I am working on the interplay between surface roughness and contact evolution and its effects on the seismic characteristics of laboratory earthquakes.

 I am applying the PyQuake3D codes to simulate my laboratory tests under the supervision of Prof. Luca Dal Zilio.